iden3/snarkjs/README.md

 This is a JavaScript and Pure Web Assembly implementation of zkSNARK schemes.
 It uses the Groth16 Protocol (3 point only and 3 pairings).

-This library includes all the tools required to perform trusted setup multi-party ceremonies: including the universal "powers of tau" ceremony, and the second phase circuit specific ceremonies.
+This library includes all the tools required to perform trusted setup multi-party ceremonies: including the universal [*powers of tau*](https://medium.com/coinmonks/announcing-the-perpetual-powers-of-tau-ceremony-to-benefit-all-zk-snark-projects-c3da86af8377) ceremony, and the second phase circuit specific ceremonies.

 > Any zk-snark project can pick a round from the common phase 1 to start their circuit-specific phase 2 ceremony.